New Studies Show Car Crash Rates Jump In Wake of Marijuana Legalization

-In recent years, many states have relaxed marijuana regulations to allow for it to be used recreationally, including California.
-Whatever your political position about marijuana, it is a fact that marijuana impairs the ability to drive safely.
+In recent years, many states have relaxed marijuana regulations to allow for its use recreationally, including California.
+Whatever your political position on marijuana, it is a fact that marijuana impairs a person’s ability to drive safely.
 Its legalization means that road users can be at a higher risk of being injured in states that allow recreational marijuana use.

-The Insurance Institute For Highway Safety analyzed crash data and found that legalizing marijuana for recreational use does increase overall crash rates.
-This discovery is concerning because more than a third of states have now legalized the recreational use of marijuana for adults over the age of 21.
+The Insurance Institute for Highway Safety analyzed crash data and found that legalizing marijuana for recreational use does increase overall crash rates.
+This discovery is concerning because more than a third of states have legalized the recreational use of marijuana for adults over the age of 21.

-Regardless, it is clear that less restrictive marijuana laws do increase overall crash rates, and lawmakers are likely to consider this evidence as they craft laws related to marijuana impairment while driving.
+Still, studies indicate that less restrictive marijuana laws have seen a jump in overall crash rates in some states, and lawmakers are likely to consider this evidence when developing safety regulations related to marijuana impairment while driving.

-Why It Is More Difficult to Prosecute Drugged Drivers Than Drunk Drivers
+Why It’s More Difficult To Prosecute Drugged Drivers Than Drunk Drivers

-Prosecuting impaired drivers is an important step towards reducing accident rates.
-Prosecution serves as a deterrent to not only the defendant but also other drivers who would consider driving under the influence of drugs or alcohol.
+Prosecuting impaired drivers is an important step in reducing accident rates.
+Prosecution serves as a deterrent not only to the defendant but also to other drivers who would consider driving under the influence of drugs or alcohol.
 Drunk driving laws have been carefully crafted to make them easier to enforce through prosecution.

 Scientists have yet to establish a level of marijuana in the blood that clearly impairs the ability to drive safely.
-As a result, impaired driving laws are vaguer when it comes to drug impairment, and there is no set value at which impairment can be presumed.
+As a result, impaired driving laws are more vague when it comes to drug impairment, and there is no set value at which impairment can be presumed.

-Prosecutors must therefore rely on anecdotal evidence from witnesses on the scene to prove that a driver was impaired by marijuana, making it far more difficult to win a conviction.
-If you are hit by a driver who was impaired by marijuana, a prosecutor may be less likely to file criminal charges against the driver.
-Even if charges are filed, it will be more difficult to get a conviction.
+Prosecutors must therefore rely on anecdotal evidence from witnesses to prove that a driver was impaired by marijuana, which makes securing a conviction more difficult than in alcohol-related cases.
+If you are hit by a driver who was impaired by marijuana, prosecutors may encounter additional challenges in both bringing charges and securing a conviction.

 Drivers Have a Legal Duty of Care to Drive Without Any Impairment